JustinBilleci/learning-progress/README.md

 *March 16th, 2024*

 Twentieth Log: Not much coding done today, just a rest day for laundry and cleaning. back on the grind tomorrow. :)

+*March 21st, 2024*

+Twenty-first Log: Haven't done much in terms of coding this week, created four new buttons in the REACT gym app.
+Placed them and styled them accordingly.
+Thanks for reading!